Nwakakukaks/farmAfrica/README.md

-# AgroBased Africa
+# FarmAfrica Africa

 ## Empowering African agriculture through blockchain-based asset tokenization and investment

-AgroBased is a revolutionary platform that leverages blockchain technology to address critical challenges in African agriculture.
+FarmAfrica is a revolutionary platform that leverages blockchain technology to address critical challenges in African agriculture.
 By tokenizing agricultural assets, we aim to bridge the gap between African farmers and global investors, unlocking the vast potential of the continent's agricultural sector.

 ## Table of Contents